ubernostrum/django-registration/docs/faq.rst

-     passwords, and does not transmit credentials which could be used to log in (the only "credential" ever sent out by django-registration is an activation key used in the two-step activation workflows, and that key can only be used to make an account active; it cannot be used to log in).
+     passwords, and does not transmit credentials which could be used to log in (the only "credential" ever sent out by django-registration is an activation key used in the two-step activation workflow, and that key can only be used to make an account active; it cannot be used to log in).

    * django-registration works with Django's own security features